 Fiber is a key part of a gut-healthy diet because it helps to keep your intestinal tract healthy and functioning properly.
 Good sources of fiber include vegetables, beans, nuts, whole grains, chickpeas, and lentils, to name a few.

 Less Processed Foods

 Sugary foods and processed foods can lead to an imbalance with your gut bacteria.
 Try to stick to clean sources of energy like nut butter, fresh fruit, and whole grains instead.

 Fermented foods are teeming with beneficial bacteria that can help combat yeast overgrowth.
 In addition to a daily probiotic supplement, it's important to make sure that you're getting enough probiotics through your diet as well.
 Probiotic-rich foods include kefir, yogurt with live active cultures, sauerkraut, miso, and kimchi.

 Protein is essential for maintaining strong gut muscles and keeping your gastrointestinal tract healthy.
 Good sources of protein include lean meats, poultry, seafood, eggs, legumes, tofu, plant-based proteins (such as chia seeds), and Greek yogurt.
-Dr Carolyn Dean MD ND, a leader in the natural health and wellness industry recommends this easy way to calculate your protein needs:

 If you are struggling with gut issues, it is worth considering if yeast overgrowth might be the root cause.
 The good news is, there are lots of things you can do to naturally manage yeast and restore balance to your gut microbiome.
 By following the tips in this article, you'll be well on your way to a healthy gut.